bevyengine/bevy/CONTRIBUTING.md

 ### Battle-testing Bevy

 Ultimately, Bevy is a tool that's designed to help people make cool games.
-By doing so, you can help us catch bugs, prioritize new features, polish off the rough edges and promote the project.
+By using Bevy, you can help us catch bugs, prioritize new features, polish off the rough edges and promote the project.

 If you need help, don't hesitate to ask for help on [Discord](https://discord.gg/bevy), [GitHub Discussions](https://github.com/bevyengine/bevy/discussions), [reddit](https://www.reddit.com/r/bevy) or [StackOverflow](https://stackoverflow.com/questions/tagged/bevy).

 When you think you've found a bug, some missing documentation or a feature that would help you make better games, please [file an issue](https://github.com/bevyengine/bevy/issues/new/choose) on the main `bevy` repo.
 The templates are great, and high-quality issues really do help us!
-Do your best to search for duplicate issues, but if you're unsure, open a new issue and link to other related issues within.
+Do your best to search for duplicate issues, but if you're unsure, open a new issue and link to other related issues on the thread you make.

-And once you've made something that you're proud of, feel free to drop a link, video or screenshot in `#showcase` on Discord!
+Once you've made something that you're proud of, feel free to drop a link, video or screenshot in `#showcase` on Discord!
 If you release a game on [itch.io](https://itch.io/games/tag-bevy) we'd be thrilled if you tagged it with `bevy`.

 ### Teaching others

 Bevy is still very young, and light on documentation, tutorials and accumulated expertise.
-By teaching others and helping them with their issues, you can learn the engine yourself and make our community better!
+By helping others with their issues, and teaching them about Bevy in the process you will naturally learn the engine and codebase in greater depth while making our community better!

 Some of the best ways to do this are: